alephnaughtpix/pritstik/README.md

-# pritstik
+# PritStik website
-Recreation of original PritStik/MRR website
+Recreation of the original PritStik/MRR website optimised for mobile and modern browsers.